 Performance data quoted represents past performance, which is not a guarantee of future results.
+Due to the final year maturity process, the current year's BulletShare portfolio is not included in the laddering tool.
 Investment returns and principal value will fluctuate, and shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than performance data quoted.
 Market returns are based on the midpoint of the bid/ask spread at 4 p.m.
 ET and do not represent the returns an investor would receive if shares were traded at other times.
 Fund performance reflects applicable fee waivers, absent which, performance data quoted would have been lower.
 Returns less than one year are cumulative.
 As the result of reorganization on April 6, 2018 and May 18, 2018, the returns presented reflect performance of the Guggenheim predecessor fund.
 Invesco is not affiliated with Guggenheim.

 Current Year BulletShares Yield Calculations